Raʻiātea: Geography

-With a total area of 175 km², it is the second largest island of the Society archipelago, after Tahiti.
-A coral reef surrounds the islands of Raiatea and Tahaa which share the same lagoon.
-The maximum altitude is 1,017 m on Mount Tefatoaiti.
+With a total area of 175 km2, it is the second largest island of the Society archipelago, after Tahiti.
+Tahaa lies north of Raiatea, the two islands are separated by a 3 km strait.
+According to legend, it is the work of an enchanted moray eel possessed by the spirit of a deceased princess.
+A coral barrier reef surrounds the islands of Raiatea and Tahaa which share the same lagoon.
+The boat trip from Raiatea to Tahaa across the lagoon only takes about 20 minutes.

+Raiatea's landscape is characterized by rugged peaks, a heavily indented coastline with deeply indented bays, and numerous small, tiny islands located in the lagoon.

+There are three main mountain masses on the island, connected by lower ridges.
+The central mass includes Mount Tefatoaiti (1,017 m), the island's highest peak.
+The northern mass is known as the Temehani Plateau.
+The plateau generally undulates between 600 and 650 metres elevation, rising higher in places including the plateau's highest peak Tepahu (821 m).
+Oropiro is the highest peak in the southern mass.

 The total population was 16,438 inhabitants in the 2002 census, distributed in three communes: Uturoa (the capital), Taputapuatea and Tumara'a.
 Uturoa is also the administrative capital of the Leeward Islands and the second urban center of French Polynesia, after Papeete.

 The main island is of volcanic origin and consists mainly of igneous rocks.
-On the fringing reef and in the lagoon there are numerous white coral sand motu and rubble.
+On the barrier reef and in the lagoon there are numerous white coral sand motu – low barrier reef islands – and rubble.

-Tahaa extends north of Raiatea, the two islands are separated by a 3 km strait.
-According to legend, it is the work of an enchanted moray eel possessed by the spirit of a deceased princess.
-The boat trip from Raiatea to Tahaa across the lagoon only takes about 20 minutes.
-Raiatea's landscape is characterized by rugged peaks, a heavily indented coastline with deeply indented bays and numerous small, tiny islands located in the lagoon.

 The most beautiful sandy beaches are found on these motu, while the rocky coastline of the main island of Raiatea has no beaches worth mentioning.
 From the peaks, the highest of which is Toomaru at 1032 m,10 steeply sloping valleys and gorges open out to the sea, separated by narrow rocky ridges.
 The numerous streams often form spectacular waterfalls.
 The eastward-flowing Apoomau River rises in the 1017 m high Tefatoatiti,11 and flows into Faaroa Bay.
 It is the only navigable river in Polynesia and, depending on the water level, can be traveled a few kilometers in small boats.

 Cultivated land and settlements are found in a narrow coastal strip; the interior of Raiatea is largely uninhabited.